LardexTheLarge/README-Generator/README.md

 ## Installation

-To instal the program download it to any program you need it and type node index.js to the terminal to start.
+To instal the program download the program to any program you need to apply a readme file.
+Then instal the inquirer library with npm i inquirer in the terminal.
+These steps will allow you to fully use its abilities.

 ## Usage